MustaqeemIAli/Indeed-job-scraper/README.md

-# Indeed Salary Scraper
+# Indeed Job Scraper

-Welcome to Indeed Salary Scraper, a Python web scraper designed to help you find job listings on Indeed where the salary information is not mentioned.
+Welcome to Indeed Job Scraper, a Python web scraper designed to help you find job listings on Indeed where the salary information is not mentioned.

 ## Installation